 Most traditional accounting methodologies save data only on the computer drive or in a record book.
 This limits individuals from accessing files from any other device or location.

 Cloud accounting software stores your data in the cloud.
 This means that individuals can access files with a registration ID and password, irrespective of location or device.
-Cloud accounting softwares also helps you customize restrictions to ensure only the right people get to view or take action on the data.
+Cloud accounting software also helps you customize restrictions to ensure only the right people get to view or take action on the data.

 6. Sensitive data is never lost